 model <- lm(time ~ topic * sys, data=search)

 Finally, call the drop1 function on each model component:

 The results give the type III SS, including the p-values from an F-test.

 A somewhat easier way to obtain type II and III SS is through the car package.
-This defines a new function, Anova(), which can calculate type II and III SS directly.
+This defines a new function, Anova() (note the capital "A"), which can calculate type II and III SS directly.

 Type II, using the same data set defined above: